allisondev16/loopstudios-landing-page-main/README-template.md

 - Centering a button inside a div by adding text-align:center on the parent div.
   Reference: https://stackoverflow.com/questions/3622756/button-center-css

+- When I tried to apply opacity for the backgorund-image when hovered but the text is also affected, so I used pseudo-element ::before to separate the background-image to the parent div, thank you Coder Coder (Reference: https://www.youtube.com/watch?v=LQsjNmkqUOc)

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: